Discount Disneyland Tickets Buying Guide

 This is one an authorized seller of Disneyland tickets that we recommend due to their exceptional customer service and flexibility, both of which are superior to what Disney offers directly (call centers are currently short-staffed, making speaking with a person at Disney “challenging” to say the least).
 These low prices coupled with Get Away Today’s “Best Price Guarantee” makes them our recommended ticket seller.

 All Disneyland tickets are valid for travel now through December 31, 2024.
-The additional upside to this if you aren’t traveling soon is that you can lock-in current prices and avoid future price increases that occur in February/October 2023 (or 2024, if you’re not visiting for a while).
-Even if you don’t take advantage of this Black Friday/Cyber Monday deal, we still strongly recommend buying tickets sooner rather than later to safeguard against the inevitable price increases (see below).
+The additional upside to this if you aren’t traveling soon is that you can lock-in current prices and avoid future price increases that will likely occur later in 2023 or next year.
+We still strongly recommend buying tickets sooner rather than later to safeguard against the inevitable price increases (see below).

+If historical precedent is any indication, the odds are high of an increase in Fall 2023.
 If you know you’re going to go to Disneyland between now and 2024, we highly recommend purchasing your tickets now.
 Purchasing now will “future proof” against additional price increases in the next year-plus.
-Typically, Disneyland increases prices in October or February–sometimes both.
-With Mickey & Minnie’s Runaway Railway opening and the 100 Years of Wonder Celebration at Disneyland Resort starting at the end of January 2023, another price increase could occur in February 2023.

 If you need more info and advice to figure out which ticket options are right for you or how many days you should spend in the parks, the rest of this post is for you.
 We’ve analyzed the different options before buying Disneyland tickets, and thought we’d share some of what we’ve learned beyond that in this post, starting with where to buy–and where NOT to buy–discount Disneyland tickets…